 Regardless, Small said he never raised a hand to her, he said.

-Responding to every question by attorney Lou Barbone asked listing punching, hitting, using a belt with "absolutely not."
+He responded to every question attorney Lou Barbone asked separately listing punching, hitting, using a belt with "absolutely not."

 Referencing a recording in which Small can be heard saying he was going to "earth slam" her and grab her by her hair, he did that to try to warn her not as a real threat.